Browse by Medical Category

 Many of Percac-Lima’s patients don’t speak English, which limits their ability to understand scheduling calls and colonoscopy preparation instructions.
 In addition, they are less apt to practice preventive care, including screenings.
 “Similar to the diabetes model, our program’s patient navigator guides patients through the entire process, from scheduling their appointment to accompanying them home following the screening, which requires sedation,” says Percac-Lima.

 The results have been impressive.
-In a study of 1,223 patients published in the February 2009 issue of the, Percac-Lima and colleagues found that 27 percent of patients assigned to a navigator underwent colorectal cancer screening in the first 9 months, compared to 12 percent who received no coaching.
+In a study of 1,223 patients published in the February 2009 issue of the Journal of General Internal Medicine, Percac-Lima and colleagues found that 27 percent of patients assigned to a navigator underwent colorectal cancer screening in the first 9 months, compared to 12 percent who received no coaching.
 More precancerous polyps were discovered in the intervention group, a sign that the program might reduce risk of death.
 The patient navigator is currently approaching participants in the study’s control group who may be at risk for not getting screened.

 “We’ve shown the program works and we have the numbers to prove it,” says Percac-Lima.
 Eventually, she plans to apply the same approach to breast and cervical cancer screenings throughout the Mass General community.
 “We just need the resources to do it,” she adds.
 “That’s our ultimate goal.”